Dieghoo/dieghoo/README.md

 <td width="50%">

 **`SIGNAL PROCESSING`**
-Manipulating waveforms to create new realities.
-From psytrance basslines to generative soundscapes.
-The frequency domain is my canvas.
+From psytrance to generative soundscapes.
+The frequency domain our canvas.

 **`VISUAL ARTS (VJ)`**
 Painting with light.
 Synchronizing visuals with sound to create immersive, synesthetic experiences.
-Real-time rendering of the unconscious.
+Real-time rendering from another reality.

 </td>
 <td width="50%">